confluentinc/tutorials/concatenation/ksql/README.md

 ## Setup

-The first thing we do is create a stream named `ACTIVITY_STREAM` which simulates stock purchases and serves for our example of concatenating two columns together.
+The first thing we do is create a stream named `ACTIVITY_STREAM` which simulates stock purchases and serves as our example of concatenating two columns together.

 ```sql
 CREATE STREAM ACTIVITY_STREAM (